ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 - **Ethereum sign request**

-An Ethereum transaction is uniquely identified thanks to the information shared in `crypto-coin-identity` UR type, i.e. secp256k1 as elliptic curve, 60 as coin type and chain ID as subtype to identify the EVM chain (e.g. 1 for Ethereum).
+An Ethereum transaction is uniquely identified thanks to the information shared in `coin-identity` UR type, i.e. secp256k1 as elliptic curve, 60 as coin type and chain ID as subtype to identify the EVM chain (e.g. 1 for Ethereum).

 Several fields are required for requesting the signature of an Ethereum transaction: